 Many aspects of our college system relies on a binary gender classification (woman/man).
 In order to make sure that all of our students and employees are being served at the highest level of excellence changes will be made to those systems binary gender systems so that people with non-binary gender makers are accounted for.

-What steps are MiraCosta taking that we should be aware of?
+What steps did MiraCosta take that we should be aware of?

-MiraCosta has initiated a campus wide survey to take inventory of the scope of work that will need to be done to make sure that people with “x” gender markers are appropriately cared for within our processes and systems.
-A working group will begin identifying and coordinating the necessary changes in the coming months.
-Simultaneously, our LGBTQIA+ equity specialist will host a GRA information session on February 26 in OC 4612 from 12 - 1pm that is open to the entire campus.
-This information session will go over basic information regarding the bill and its impact.
-You should expect department specific trainings to roll out later this year.
+MiraCosta initiated a campus wide survey to take inventory of the scope of work that needed to be done to make sure that people with “x” gender markers are appropriately cared for within our processes and systems.
+A working group identified and coordinated the necessary changes.
+Simultaneously, our LGBTQIA+ equity specialist hosted a GRA information session that was open to the entire campus.
+That information session went over basic information regarding the bill and its impact.

 I have more questions, who can I talk to?

-If you have questions the legislations impact on MiraCosta and potential work in your department please reach out to:
+The GRA working group has concluded its work however, if you have questions about the legislation's impact on MiraCosta and potential work in your department please reach out to:

 If you have a question about the GRA in general or would like more information on non-binary gender identities please reach out to:

 Why is this important?